Engelmann, Boston Journal of Natural History 6: 207, 1850

-Opuntia lindheimeri is a large, widespread prickly pear cactus extending from eastern-central Texas to the Pecos River in West Texas.
+Opuntia lindheimeri is a large, widespread prickly pear cactus extending from eastern Texas (possibly Louisiana) to the Pecos River in West Texas.
 In the south it is found all the way to the Rio Grand River and into Mexico.
-In the north it extends into Oklahoma.
+In the north it extends briefly into Oklahoma.

 From Powell and Weedin:

 This prickly pear forms large sprawling shrubs 0.5-1.2(3) m tall, with obovate or orbiculate cladodes 15-27(30) cm × 12-22(30) cm wide and 1.5-2 cm thick.
 There are (0)1-5(8) clear yellow spines per areole with reddish brown bases.
 Largest spines are (3)4-6(7.5) cm long.
 Typically the spines are not arranged in a bird’s foot pattern as in O. engelmannii, and there are often one or more spines that are porrect or deflexed (see checklist of differences between O. lindheimeri and O. engelmannii).
 Seedlings are hairy.